 Improving the quality of teaching and learning in rural Guatemala

 Anabely beat the odds.
-Unlike the vast majority of indigenous Mayan girls who receive only one year of education, Anabely recently graduated from middle school in the remote mountain village of Chipiacúl.
+Unlike the vast majority of indigenous Mayan girls who receive less than two years of education, Anabely recently graduated from middle school in the remote mountain village of Chipiacúl.
 She hopes to pursue more education, a dream now within reach thanks to her perseverance, her family’s sacrifices, and the involvement of CoEd in her community.

 For the three years of her middle school education, Anabely participated in CoEd’s Textbook Program.
 “The books have made my life better,” Anabely says of her experience with the program.
 “I do higher-quality work with them.
 I want to make a difference and share what I’ve learned with others.”

 More than 90 percent of schools in rural Guatemala don’t have access to textbooks.
 Without them, students waste most of their learning time copying the teacher’s notes from the blackboard.
 Not surprisingly, they quickly lose motivation and enthusiasm for school, and drop out.
 Of every 100 children in Guatemala, only 38 will make it to seventh grade, and a mere 18 will complete secondary school.
 This means that a staggering 82% or more of young, rural Guatemalans never graduate from high school!

 CoEd Textbook Programs have a 20-year successful track record of increasing the amount of material covered in classes, improving the learning experience, and reducing dropout rates (by as much as 46%).
 Studies show that, simply by staying in school, young people in Guatemala can improve their earning potential by as much as 182%.
 With higher wages, they can escape the hardship that has plagued their families for generations—breaking the cycle of poverty, once and for all.

 How the Program Works